What she studies

 Awards and recognitions

-She’s received fellowships, awards and/or grants from the Woodrow Wilson Foundation, Independent Book Publisher Awards, American Association of University Women, National Science Foundation, American Sociological Association, Institute of International Education, Law and Society Association, National Women’s Studies Association, and National Center for Institutional Diversity at the University of Michigan, among others.
-She is also a member of the Scholars Strategy Network and SheSource, and has written for The Conversation, the Monkey Cage at the Washington Post, and Inside Higher Ed.
+She’s received fellowships, awards and/or grants from the Institute for Citizens & Scholars (formerly Woodrow Wilson Foundation), American Association of University Women, National Science Foundation, American Sociological Association, Institute of International Education, Law and Society Association, National Women’s Studies Association, and National Center for Institutional Diversity at the University of Michigan, among others.
+She is also a member of the Scholars Strategy Network and SheSource, and has written for The Conversation, the Monkey Cage at the Washington Post, Inside Higher Ed and Los Angeles Times